keziah55/LineSweeper/README.md

 # LineSweeper

-(C) Keziah Milligan, 2017
+Copyright (C) 2017, Keziah Milligan

 GPL v3.
-See LICENSE or https://www.gnu.org/licenses/gpl-3.0.en.html for full details.
+See LICENSE or https://www.gnu.org/licenses/ for full details.

 ## What is it?